Jason2866/WiFi-SDCard/README.md

 - Initial proof of concept with virtual /proc file<br/>
   to reflect some live state without writing any file<br/>
   (best would be to have a virtual FS)
+- Integrated with ESP8266WebServer via a hook API.<br/>
+  WebDav and Webserver can now live on the same port.<br/>
+  Example: Hooked.ino (needs 3.0.0-dev esp8266 core)

 ### Testing